 Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties Title Code of Conduct The Convention concerning the Protection of the World Cultural and Natural Heritage (1972) Sweden considers that "the name "Code of Conduct" is appropriate.
 The term signals that the document includes both ethical principles and expected behaviour based on the rules set out in the documents concerned."
-"Introduction/Preamble" The Convention concerning the Protection of the World Cultural and Natural Heritage (1972) (hereinafter: the Convention) establishes an international community who work together to recognise and protect the world's universally significant and outstanding examples of cultural diversity and

-Non-Paper document developed by the 2018-2019 Ad-Hoc Working Group established by the World Heritage Committee Comments and proposed amendments by States Parties natural wealth.
-The States Parties to the Convention have a shared commitment to preserving our legacy for future generations.
-The Convention is also one of the most successful of the UNESCO programmes and plays a vital role in promoting peace through mutual understanding and dialogue and celebrating cultural diversity.
-As such, the Convention is an important instrument contributing to international peace and the advancement of humanity.
-Purpose and scope Belgium notes that "the work should be focused more on the obligation of results, rather than resources.
-Requests issued to States must be evaluated in terms of the cost-benefit ratio for the heritage property."
-Regarding the draft Code of Conduct prepared by the Ad Hoc Committee, we would like to make some remarks and suggestions.
-However, before moving on to those, there are two important issues to be addressed.
-The first is the status to be given to the Code of Conduct.
-It is certainly important and should be a reference document for all parties involved in World Heritage processes.
-However, it restates a number of provisions that exist elsewhere in the Rules of Procedure and in the Operational Guidelines, but puts them in dialogue with each other.
-The compilation is certainly interesting, useful, and easy for users, but it poses several problems: the provisions have different statuses: Convention, Rules of Procedure, Operational Guidelines, new provision.
-As a result, the status varies from paragraph to paragraph, as do the amendment procedures.
-This constitutes a level of complexity that must be brought under control []".
-Sweden believes "appropriate that the Code of Conduct should make further reference to "representation" with appropriate cross-references, e.g. Operational Guidelines and any pre-existing codes of conduct of each respective organizations.
-As concerns differing perceptions and understandings of science the term "traditional" is frequently mentioned in the
+"Introduction/Preamble" The Convention concerning the Protection of the World Cultural and Natural Heritage (1972) (hereinafter: the Convention) establishes an international community who work together to recognise and protect the world's m notes that "the work should be focused more on the obligation of prather than resources.
+Requests issued to States must be evaluated in of the cost-benefit ratio for the heritage property." ling the draft Code of Conduct prepared by the Ad Hoc Committee, we like to make some remarks and suggestions.
+However, before moving hose, there are two important issues to be addressed.
+It is certainly ant and should be a reference document for all parties involved in World ge processes.
+However, it restates a number of provisions that exist here in the Rules of Procedure and in the Operational Guidelines, but tem in dialogue with each other.
+The compilation is certainly interesting, and easy for users, but it poses several problems: the provisions have not statuses: Convention, Rules of Procedure, Operational Guidelines, rovision.
+As a result, the status varies from paragraph to paragraph, as amendment procedures.
+This constitutes a level of complexity that must aght under control []".
+In believes "appropriate that the Code of Conduct should make further note to "representation" with appropriate cross-references, e.g. ional Guidelines and any pre-existing codes of conduct of each h reaction and a reac